What is astrophysics and what is it used for?

 Signals from beyond our galaxy-2

 Astrophysics is a branch of science that unites physics with astronomy to study the composition, formation and evolution of celestial bodies, such as stars, Planets, galaxies and even the most enigmatic phenomena such as the black holes.
 In other words, it seeks to explain what happens on a cosmic scale using the tools and theories of physics.
+Do you want to know how astrophysicists explain the origin of the universe?

 Unlike classical astronomy, which focuses more on cataloging and observing objects in space, astrophysicists investigate the physical processes behind these celestial bodies.
 This includes everything from their birth and evolution to their possible disappearance.
+Also discover the mysterious signals from the universe that defy our understanding.

 What exactly does this discipline study?